ps-keerthana/Notepad-extension/README.md

-# 📝 Smart Notepad — Chrome Extension
+# SMART NOTEPAD — Chrome Extension

 > A fast, keyboard-driven sidebar notepad with voice input, reminders, hashtag filtering, categories, colour labels, templates, drag-to-reorder, and a polished dark/light theme — all living inside Chrome's native side panel.

----

-## 📦 Installation
+## Installation

 1. **Unzip** this folder to a permanent location on your computer.
 2. Open Chrome and go to `chrome://extensions/`